Tyrrrz/Binternal/Readme.md

     <img src="favicon.png" alt="Icon" />
 </p>

-**Binternal** is an MSBuild extension that internalizes package and project references by merging their types directly into your assembly as internal APIs.
+**Binternal** is an MSBuild extension that internalizes package and project references by merging their types directly into the consuming assembly as internal APIs.

 ## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/prime/docs/why-so-political.md)</sup>